 Is it possible to make lovely altar hangings and vestments for use in our churches today?
 The answer is, yes!
 There is much that can be done today, even with a limited budget, to add beauty to our churches and our worship life.

-Where you find existing vestment pieces, take the opportunity for study.
+Where you find existing vestment pieces, take the opportunity to study them.
 A good place to start is with those pastoral stoles.
-Look at the front and back side, and note how the stole was constructed.
+Look at the front and back sides, and note how the stole was constructed.
 What looks good, and how might it be improved?
 Are there obvious problems?
 Can the lining be seen from the front side?
 Is the stole too flimsy?
 Does it bubble or hang crocked?
 Is the neck too bulky?
 How is the bottom edge finished?
-How is fringe or tassels applied?
+How are fringe or tassels applied?
 Much can be learned by examining existing vestment pieces.

 Solo Dei Gloria

 Be sure to visit our online store front Ecclesiastical Sewing where you may shop for Liturgical Fabrics, altar linen fabrics, church vestment-making patterns, liturgical machine embroidery designs, church vestment trims and notions and so much more.
 You may also find us on Ecclesiastical Sewing on Facebook, Twitter, and Pinterest.
 Sign up for our mailing list at the bottom of the page on our online store front and receive a free copy of our Small Linens Booklet as our way of saying thank you for following along.

 Hands, H. (1907).
 Church Needlework.
 London.
 G. J. Palmer & Sons